-The metal was could underneath my thighs, distracting my focus.
+The metal was cold underneath my thighs, distracting me.

 “Have you been experiencing any more headaches or dizziness?”

 “Only when I’m tired or stressed, Healer McDonald,” I said, blinking against the light being shone in my eyes.

 “Have you noticed a significant increase in your thinking?”

 “Yes, my mind is processing things much faster now.
 I’m nearly finished with my fifth year course work, and I’m halfway through my sixth year.
 Professor McGonagall says I’m nearly ready to start seventh year again.”

 I couldn’t help but let a note of pride creep into my voice, and Healer McDonald beamed at me.
 I was at my scheduled Mungo’s check-up, ensuring my healer that no harm had come of me because of my trip to Australia.

 “That’s great to hear, Hermione.
 Now the most important question, how are your memories?”

 “Still under lock and key,” I sighed, trying to shift away from the cold metal.
 McDonald lowered his wand and the light went out, giving me the opportunity to clear my vision.
 “But I had an incident on Thursday, when I got back to Hogwarts from Australia.”

 “Well I erm… I may have gotten into a fight,” I blushed, feeling like my fourth-year self.
 “It got to the point where wands were drawn, and I was able to defend myself with a nonverbal spell.
 Even now I don’t know what the spell was.”